apache/incubator-weex-site/source/bug-report-guidelines.md

 ### Steps to Reproduce

-The goal of reproducible steps is to teach developer to recreate the bug on his own system, such as:
+The aim to provide the reproducible steps is to enable developers to reproduce the bug in their own environment.
+Here's an example:

 *Step 1: Load the demo using Weex Playground*